Archives: Team Members

 The biggest influences in Angela’s life are her parents, Mike and Pam.
 She derives her sense of humor and love for relationships from her Dad.
 She gets her numbers acumen from her Mom.
 Overall, she has developed her conservative business approach from over 45 years of experience of living the family business.

 Angela would say her greatest success is her daughter, Hailey.
-Hailey recently graduated from the University of Puget Sound and will be pursuing a graduate degree in the near future.
-Angela currently has 16 animals and has volunteered for many years at the Oregon Humane Society.
+Hailey graduated from the University of Puget Sound and is now using her expertise in the accounting department at WPI.
+Angela currently has four dogs and loves volunteering at the many causes she supports.
 She loves being an Aunt to Victor’s children and enjoys family road trips to see the US.

 Michelle Baer